How Gen Z taught me to stop worrying about gender labels

 It was lonely.
 I found it difficult to relate to the other girls at school, but had to rub along and blend in to survive.
 Hanging out with the boys was OK, but they generally preferred their own company and didn’t want the drag of being seen with the cleverest girl in class (brains definitely weren’t cool at that stage).

-From school to university, from living at home to living away, from living in Britain to living in Austria – I went from place to place but never seemed to fit in.
+From school to university, from living at home to living away, from living in Britain to living in Austria – I went from place to place but never seemed to fit in with the crowd.
 While I’ve always been more than fine with my own company, but there is no substitute for finding people who GET IT, who GET YOU and just accept you as you are.
 This took me quite some time.

 With age comes honesty